Sarah627/Java_miniatures/README.md

     ```java
         int[] copyArray = mylist;
     ```
 - you've just copied the reference of mylist array into copyArray, so copy array have the same reference, not the content.
+- we can ask for help from java libraries like copyarray library.
 </details>